ptupitsyn/ptupitsyn.github.io/_posts/2021-09-21-Whats-New-In-Ignite-Net-2.11.md

 On .NET side there are new examples, thin client DataStreamer, .NET 5 support, and more.

 # Data Streamer in Thin Client

+Data Streamer API - the most efficient way to load large amounts of data into Ignite - is now available in the .NET thin client.

+Thin streamer automatically buffers the data and groups it into batches for better performance and sends it in parallel to multiple nodes (similarly to the existing "thick" streamer).
+If a server node fails, corresponding operations are retried transparently: at-least-once delivery is guaranteed.

 TODO: See IEP https://cwiki.apache.org/confluence/display/IGNITE/IEP-68%3A+Thin+Client+Data+Streamer

 # Data Streamer API Improvements